eg4000/SKU110K_CVPR19/README.md

 The output files will be saved under "$HOME"/Documents/SKU110K and have the same structure as in https://github.com/fizyr/keras-retinanet:
 The weight h5 files will are saved in the "snapshot" folder and the tensorboard log files are saved in the "logs" folder.

-Note:
-We have made several upgrades to the baseline detector since the beginning of this research, so the latest version can actually achieve even higher results than the ones originally reported.
+Note that we have made several upgrades to the baseline detector since the beginning of this research, so the latest version can actually achieve even higher results than the ones originally reported.

 The EM-merger provided here is the stable version (not time-optimized).
 Some of the changes required for